bhaveshyadav111/MachineLearning/README.md

 Predict whether a customer will complete a purchase based on their browsing and behavioral data on an e-commerce platform.
 This helps businesses identify high-intent customers and optimize marketing/retention efforts.
 ## 🛠️ Approach

- Performed EDA to check feature distributions, class imbalance, and correlations.
+Performed EDA to check feature distributions, class imbalance, and correlations Handled missing values
- Handled missing values.
- Encoded categorical features using OneHotEncoder/LabelEncoder.
- Scaled numerical features using StandardScaler
- Built preprocessing with ColumnTransformer + Pipeline to prevent data leakage between train/test splits Trained a Decision Tree Classifier as a baseline model Trained a Random Forest Classifier (ensemble of decision trees) to reduce overfitting and improve accuracy
+Encoded categorical features using OneHotEncoder/LabelEncoderScaled numerical features using StandardScaler Built preprocessing with ColumnTransformer + Pipeline to prevent data leakage between train/test splits Trained a Decision Tree Classifier as a baseline model Trained a Random Forest Classifier (ensemble of decision trees) to reduce overfitting and improve accuracy